Skip to content

 • Hyperlocal Delivery Zones

 Orders are fulfilled within a 2–3 kilometer radius.
-This keeps delivery times short and fulfillment centers efficient.
+This keeps delivery times short and makes rapid order fulfillment from local centers efficient.
 It’s a tight loop that allows q-commerce companies to maximize deliveries with minimal transportation costs or delays.

 • Limited SKU Range